Generic Name: labetalol hydrochloride

 Dosage Form: tablet, film coated

-Labetalol HCl USP tablets are adrenergic receptor blocking agents that have both selective alpha1-adrenergic and non-selective beta-adrenergic receptor blocking actions in a single substance.
+Labetalol hydrochloride tablets are adrenergic receptor blocking agents that have both selective alpha1-adrenergic and nonselective beta-adrenergic receptor blocking actions in a single substance.

-Labetalol HCl USP is a racemate, chemically designated as 5-[1-Hydroxy-2-[(1-methyl-3-phenylpropyl)amino]ethyl] salicylamide monohydrochloride, and it has the following structural formula:
+Labetalol hydrochloride (HCl) is a racemate chemically designated as 2-hydroxy-5-[1-hydroxy-2-[(1-methyl-3-phenylpropyl)amino]ethyl]benzamide monohydrochloride, and it has the following structure:

-Labetalol HCl USP has two asymmetric centers and therefore exists as a molecular complex of two diastereoisomeric pairs.
-Dilevalol, the R,R' stereoisomer, makes up 25% of racemic labetalol.
+Labetalol HCl has the empirical formula C19H24N2O3∙HCl and a molecular weight of 364.9.
+It has two asymmetric centers and therefore exists as a molecular complex of two diastereoisomeric pairs.
+Dilevalol, the R,R´ stereoisomer, makes up 25% of racemic labetalol.

-Labetalol HCl USP is a white or off-white crystalline powder, soluble in water.
+Labetalol HCl is a white or off-white crystalline powder, soluble in water.

 Single oral doses of labetalol HCl administered to patients with coronary artery disease had no significant effect on sinus rate, intraventricular conduction, or QRS duration.
 The atrioventricular (A-V) conduction time was modestly prolonged in two of seven patients.
 In another study, IV labetalol HCl slightly prolonged A-V nodal conduction time and atrial effective refractory period with only small changes in heart rate.
 The effects on A-V nodal refractoriness were inconsistent.

-Doses of labetalol HCl that controlled hypertension did not affect renal function in mild to severely hypertensive patients with normal renal function.
+Doses of labetalol HCl that controlled hypertension did not affect renal function in mildly to severely hypertensive patients with normal renal function.

 Due to the alpha1-receptor blocking activity of labetalol HCl, blood pressure is lowered more in the standing than in the supine position, and symptoms of postural hypotension (2%), including rare instances of syncope, can occur.
 Following oral administration, when postural hypotension has occurred, it has been transient and is uncommon when the recommended starting dose and titration increments are closely followed (see DOSAGE AND ADMINISTRATION).
 Symptomatic postural hypotension is most likely to occur 2 to 4 hours after a dose, especially following the use of large initial doses or upon large changes in dose.